Over 29 years of maritime experience of which 15 years maritime and energy surveying.

-- OCIMF accredited inspector for OVID (certificate).
+- OCIMF accredited inspector.

 - Accredited IRCA Lead Auditor of Quality Management Systems (certificate).

 - IMCA accredited eCMID auditor for offshore assets.

 - Independent Casualty Surveyor and expert witness on maritime claims.

 - Holds valid Master license from MCA UK (until 2022).

 - Accredited Rig Move Master & Warranty Surveyor.

 - Hull and Structural Damage Surveys on all types of Marine Assets.